Sequence

 atgattaatgacatgcatccttctttaattaaagataaagatatagtagatgacgtaatgctacgtagctgtaaaatcattgcaatgaaagttatgccagacaaagttatgcaagttatggtgactgtattaatgcatgatggcgtatgtgaagaaatgcttttgaaatggaatctgctagacaatagaggcatggcgatttataaagttctgatggaagcgctttgcgctaagaaagatgtgaaaattagcaccgtaggaaaagtaggtcctctcggctgcgattacattaattgcgtagaaatctctatgtaa

-CipA is a large cell-surface adhesin anchored in the outer membrane, facilitating attachment to both abiotic surfaces and neighboring cells.
-Its architecture is modular and elongated, enabling it to function as a structural scaffold that presents multiple binding interfaces for partner proteins, including CipB.
-In metabolic engineering, the CipA–CipB pair can be repurposed as a scaffold–ligand system capable of organizing sequential enzymes in close proximity, thereby creating a channel-like arrangement that promotes efficient transfer of intermediates between consecutive catalytic steps [340].
+CipA is a large modular cell-surface adhesin from Photorhabdus luminescens anchored in the outer membrane.
+Its elongated architecture enables it to function as a structural scaffold presenting multiple binding interfaces for partner proteins, including CipB.
+The CipA–CipB pair can be repurposed in metabolic engineering as a scaffold–ligand system to organize sequential enzymes in close proximity, creating a channel-like arrangement that promotes efficient transfer of intermediates between consecutive catalytic steps.
+By forming physically independent complexes, CipA facilitates enzymatic intermediate channeling by reducing spatial distances between enzymes.
+When fused to target enzymes such as SmPRS or TktA, it enhances metabolic flux without requiring fixed binding stoichiometry and can self-assemble into protein crystalline inclusions in E. coli [340].

 Gene size: